AndroidGroup12/Language/README.md

 **Required Features**

-* User can have options to choose a foreign language to learn (at least 3 options).
+* User can have options to choose a foreign language and category to learn (at least 3 options).
+* User can see the list of words of the category and their status (mastered or to learn)
 * User can see the English meaning of a word, click to see it in foreign language and decide if they remember it or not.
 * User can track progress - see lists of words mastered and words to study.

+**Stretch Features**

 * User can receive push Notifications.

-**Stretch Features**

 * Set the goal of learning: ex. how many words per day
 * Log-in
 * Searching destination and getting reccomendations of activities